Instilling self-esteem in a child is possibly the most difficult task confronting parents.

 The over dependency on a parent doing too much for the child encourages helplessness.
 It seems that since the outbreak of Covid, many children are returning to school because they have too rather then they want to.

-Many young learners are given the tacit message that they don’t have to listen in class, because when they get home there will be somebody that will help them with their homework and this could be their mom and au pair or perhaps having extra lessons.
+Many young learners are given the tacit message that they don’t have to listen in class, because when they get home there will be somebody that will help them with their homework, and this could be their mom and Au pair, or perhaps having extra lessons.

-It is unbelievable that many schools are offering extra lessons for grade 1 learners!
-Every healthy child can read, can add one plus one and pay attention in class.
+It is unbelievable that many schools are offering extra lessons for Grade 1 learners!
+Every healthy child can read, can add one plus one, and pay attention in class.

-As a result many learners who are refusing to take challenges without some form of help are ending up in remedial classes.
+As a result, many learners who are refusing to take challenges without some form of help are ending up in remedial classes.
 From my observation virtually all learners that I have observed that have been placed in remedial classes have low self-esteem, and lack the confidence to believe that they can take up a challenge on their own.

 Many of these learners are impulsive!